iwashun22/jQuery-AJAX/README.md

    url: '/users-api', // URL
    // in this case Im getting data from
    //       http://localhost:<port>/users-api
-   data: { ...json }, // the data to send, use for POST, PUT... method
+   data: { ...json }, // the data to send, use for POST, PUT... methods
    success: function() {

    }, // this will run if the request was succeeded